Kootut teokset | Samlade skrifter | Selected Works

 Imagine how many thousands abandoned a wretched fatherland during that time, apart from those who died at home.

-It was strange how these provinces endured for so long a bloodbath that continued for many years and, so to speak, offered to serve such a tyrannical regime24 if only they would be granted some relief; on the other hand, however, their vulnerability was the main reason for that.
+It was strange how these provinces endured for so long a bloodbath that continued for many years and, so to speak, offered to serve such a tyrannical regime if only they would be granted some relief; on the other hand, however, their vulnerability was the main reason for that.

 Yet it was impossible for that to last very long.
 The Spaniards had to turn their weapons against those whose brethren they had previously slaughtered unopposed when they finally renounced their allegiance to Spain in 1581; and the strength possessed by a small province when it is fighting strenuously for its life and freedom is proved by Isabella Clara Eugenia’s three-year- long siege in Ostend.3